zavocc/zavocc.github.io/content/posts/best-ai-tools.md

 ## Bing Chat (Microsoft Copilot)
 *Link:* https://bing.com/chat \| https://copilot.microsoft.com

-This is currently the only way to get access to GPT-4 model for free, with **Internet access with Bing**, plugins support, ability to create images with **DALL-E 3**, and soon Code Interpreter: the ability to execute code while generating output based from the results.
+This is currently the only way to get access to GPT-4 model for free during non-peak times, with **Internet access with Bing**, plugins support, ability to create images with **DALL-E 3**, and soon Code Interpreter: the ability to execute code while generating output based from the results.

 The recommended way to get the most of this utility is to **Use Microsoft Edge** with **Microsoft Account** signed in.
 You can use this tool to other browsers but it will be limited (no history, no plugins, limited number of responses)